sillsdev/ptx2pdf/docs/ptx2pdf/styles.md

 delimiting token to aid in pattern matching.
 Inside the macro we store the type in a temporary macro to make testing it easier.
-String matching in TeX is a pain and just deciding whether the value is empty (which happens with the bottom of the stack which has an empty sentinal item) involves storing the value.
+String matching in TeX is a pain and just deciding whether the value is empty (which happens with the bottom of the stack which has an empty sentinel item) involves storing the value.
 We test if it is empty, and ignore the item.
 If the type is `c` (for embedded character style) then simply close the character style.
 We do the same for a normal type `C` character style as well (since we are closing all character styles).
 If the